 "God works in mysterious ways" is an often quoted expression.
-Looking at the explosion of illegal immigrant children entering the United States from Central America, perhaps God plans on using it as a spark for the next great religious awakening in North America.
+Looking at the explosion of illegal immigrant children entering the United States from Central America, perhaps God plans on using it to spark the next great religious awakening in North America.
 It's an idea worth considering.
 Historically, there have been at least four great religious awakenings in the United States since the first one in 1731.
 The last great religious awakening ended in 1980.

 Each of these "Great Awakenings" was characterized by widespread revivals led by evangelical Protestant ministers, a sharp increase of interest in religion, a profound sense of conviction and redemption on the part of those affected, an increase in evangelical church membership, and the formation of new religious movements and denominations.

 A recently released research study indicates that the face of organized religion in American life is changing.
 Analysis of the General Social Survey, conducted by sociologists from the University of California, Berkeley, and Duke University shows, "The number of Americans who claim no religious affiliation is the highest it has ever been since the 1930's."
 According to the survey, the number of people in the U.S. not identifying with any organized religion has increased from 5 percent in 1972 to the present 20 percent.
 Although church affiliation maybe on the decline, religion continues to be seen as having a positive influence on American life, according to a Gallup survey: